emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
 1. Site looks good + works well on mobile. ✔️
+1. Site does have a custom player. ✔️

 ***
-## Smashystream
+## StigStream
-### Score: 16/24
+### Score: 19/26
 1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
+1. The content is 1080p+ and allows switching to lower quality. ✔️
-1. Good for both new and old content. ✔️
+1. Finds popular things with no issue, including older content. ✔️
-1. Has 12 servers, but does not auto-switch if one fails. ⚠️
+1. Has 4 servers but does not autoswitch when one fails. ⚠️
 1. Site does not have episode auto-next. ❌
-1. Has nice UI, feel modern, has infinite scrolling. ✔️
-1. Some servers have subs, but main is usually missing them. ⚠️
+1. Sites UI is good, feels very modern. ✔️
+1. Has built in subs for most content and allows adjustments. ✔️
 1. It has movies, shows and anime. ✔️
-1. Has watchlists and history. ✔️
+1. Site has continue watching + history when you make account. ✔️
-1. Has decent sorting options but is otherwise lacking content discoverability options. ⚠️
+1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
-1. Site works well, but doesn't look too great on mobile. ⚠️
+1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ❌

 ***
-## PressPlay
+## Soaper.TV
-### Score: 16/24
+### Score: 19/26
 1. Streams load very fast. ✔️
 1. Content is 1080p, and can be lowered. ✔️
-1. Good for new content, but struggles to find older stuff. ⚠️
-1. Has 4 servers, but does not auto-switch if ones fails. ⚠️
-1. Site does not have episode auto-next. ❌
-1. UI is nice, feels unique, modern, and search shows results as you type. ✔️
-1. Has built in subs for most content + allows adjustments or adding own. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site does have watchlist when you signup. ✔️
-1. Has sorting options and some collections, but overall content discovery tools could be added / improved. ⚠️
-1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
-1. Site works well, but doesn't look too great on mobile. ⚠️

-***
-## zmov
-### Score: 16/24
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
 1. Good for both new and old content. ✔️
-1. Has 12 english servers + 5 non eng, but does not auto-switch if one fails. ⚠️
+1. Only 2 sources and does not auto-switch if one fails. ⚠️
-1. Site does not have episode auto-next. ❌
+1. Site has episode auto-next. ✔️
-1. Sites UI and player are good, site feels modern. ✔️
+1. Site feels dated, lots of room for improvement. ❌
 1. Has built in subs for most content and allows adjustments. ✔️
 1. Has movies, shows and anime. ✔️
-1. Site has watchlists and continue watching. ✔️
+1. Has watchlists when you signup. ✔️
 1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
-1. Site looks okay but buffers sometimes on mobile. ⚠️

-***
-## Qstream
-### Score: 16/24
-1. Sources take some time to load. ❌
-1. Content is 1080p, but it cannot be lowered. ⚠️
-1. Finds popular things with no issue, including older content. ✔️
-1. Has 4 servers and does autoswitch if one fails. ✔️
-1. Site does not have episode auto-next. ❌
-1. Sites UI is good, feels modern and unique. ✔️
-1. Has built in subtitles for most content. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site has watch lists and continue watching. ✔️
-1. Site gives recommendations on each movies page, but is otherwise lacking content discoverability. ⚠️
-1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️

-***
-## Novafork
-### Score 16/24
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Finds streams quickly, including older content. ✔️
-1. 21 servers, but they don't auto-switch if ones fails. ⚠️
-1. Some servers have episode auto-next, but many don't. ⚠️
-1. Site is very nice to look at, search works well. ✔️
-1. Players have built in subtitles for most content. ✔️
-1. It has movies, shows and anime. ✔️
-1. Site has no watchlists or history. ❌
-1. Has decent sorting, but better discoverability options could be added. ⚠️
 1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
-1. Site doesn't work well or look great on mobile. ❌
+1. Site works well, but doesn't look too great on mobile. ⚠️
+1. Site does have a custom player. ✔️

 ***
-## NET3LIX
-### Score: 16/24
-1. Streams load very fast. ✔️
-1. The content is 1080p+ and allows switching to lower quality. ✔️
-1. Finds popular things with no issue, including older content. ✔️
-1. Has 19 sources, but does not autoswitch if one fails. ⚠️
-1. Site does not have episode auto-next. ❌
-1. UI is decent but there's room for improvement. ⚠️
-1. Most of its sources have subtitles built in. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site does not have watchlists, continue watching or history. ❌
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site is free from new tab popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️

-***
-## uFlix
-### 16/24
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Good for both new and old content. ✔️
-1. Has 5 servers but does not auto-switch if one fails. ⚠️
-1. Site does not have episode auto-next. ❌
-1. Site UI is alright but has room for improvement. ⚠️
-1. Has built in subs for most content. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site does not have watchlists, continue watching or history. ❌
-1. Has decent sorting options, but not much in terms of media discovery tools. ⚠️
-1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
-1. Site looks good + works well on mobile. ✔️

-***
 ## EE3
-### Score: 16/24
+### Score: 18/26
 1. Streams load very fast. ✔️
 1. Content is 1080p, but cannot be changed. ⚠️
 1. Good for both new and old content. ✔️